Overview

 Unlawful discrimination on the basis of source of income (i.e., using government-backed vouchers to pay for housing), eviction records, and stale criminal records exacerbates these problems for many low-income tenants.

-After extensive investigations conducted by ERC and in open defiance of D.C. fair housing, tenant screening, and consumer protection laws, the complaint claims that the defendants implemented policies and/or practices that unlawfully discriminate against rental housing applicants using housing vouchers, applicants with eviction records, and/or applicants with criminal records.
+After extensive investigations conducted by ERC and in open defiance of D.C. fair housing, tenant screening, and consumer protection laws, the complaint claimed that the defendants implemented policies and/or practices that unlawfully discriminated against rental housing applicants using housing vouchers, applicants with eviction records, and/or applicants with criminal records.
 The defendants have used these discriminatory policies and/or practices at apartment buildings owned, operated, and/or managed by Jefferson Apartment Group and/or JAG Management Company throughout the District.